HowTo: Node Red - Create a user interface with dashboard nodes

 To configure this, drag a Numeric node from the Node palette onto the Node Red configuration interface.

-The exciting setting options for this node - because they are different from the other nodes - are the two properties “Value Format” and “Range”.
-With “Range” you can define the possible number range and set the step size, as before with the slider node.
-“Value Format” allows you to format the display of the value.
-Here, for example, you can put a unit sign after “{{value}}” so that not only the numerical value but a numerical value plus the unit are displayed on the dashboard later.
-For example, you can mark a temperature information with “°C” as the temperature.
+The exciting - because different from the other nodes - setting options for this node are the two properties "Value Format" and "Range".
+As with the slider node, you can use "Range" to define the possible number range and set the increment.
+"Value Format" allows you to format the display of the value.
+Here, for example, you can add a unit sign after "{{value}}" so that the dashboard later displays not just the numerical value but a numerical value plus a unit.
+For example, you can also use "°C" to indicate a temperature.

 Text input node